Jan Oblak

 Oblak signed for Portuguese club Benfica at the age of 17, and was part of the team that won the domestic treble in the 2013–14 season.
 In 2014 he moved to Atlético Madrid for a fee of €16 million, becoming La Liga's most expensive goalkeeper at the time.
-In 2015–16 he won the Ricardo Zamora Trophy for best goalkeeper, conceding an all-time record low of 18 goals.
-He won the award again in the following three seasons, and for a fifth time in 2021.
+In the 2015–16 season, he won the Ricardo Zamora Trophy for best goalkeeper, conceding an all-time record low of 18 goals.
+He won the award again in the next three seasons, and two more in 2021 and 2025 for a record six trophies.
 Oblak was also nominated for the 2017 and 2018 Ballon d'Or awards, following his consistent performances with his club.

-With over 350 appearances for Atlético Madrid, Oblak has won four trophies with the club, including the 2020–21 edition of La Liga.
+With over 500 appearances for Atlético Madrid, Oblak has won four trophies with the club, including the 2020–21 edition of La Liga.

-Oblak made his senior international debut for Slovenia in 2012, and has been named Slovenian Footballer of the Year on six occasions.
+Oblak made his senior international debut for Slovenia in 2012, and has been named Slovenian Footballer of the Year on eight occasions.
+He was also part of Slovenia's national youth teams, from the under-15 to under-21 sides.
+He represented the senior side at UEFA Euro 2024.